potatopotati/SC1015-mini-project/README.md

 ## Problem statement:

-1. Are we able to predict a students' grades based on its attributes?
+Are we able to predict a students' grades based on its attributes?
-2. Which model would be the best to predict it?

 ## Contributions:
 1.